michaelpiechota/AVLMap/ReadMe.txt

-This is a Java class called "AVLMap<K,V>" that has an API implementation exactly like that of java.util.TreeMap (Java SE8).
+This is a Java class called "AVLMap<K,V>" that has an API implementation exactly like that of java.util.TreeMap which is implententd as a Red-Black Tree.
+(Java SE8)

 API:
 Constructor: AVLMap<K,V>()